Network Scrutiny

 Saily's defenders have a coherent case: hub routing is industry-normal for roaming-class products; Saily bundles ad blocking, malware protection, and optional virtual location that Nomad and Jetpac do not include at the same tier.
 If Elena mostly reads email and offline maps, 118 ms RTT is irrelevant.
 If Marcus needs EU-like privacy policy and distrusts US surveillance framing, a Netherlands exit may be a feature, not a defect.
 Saily's own help center positions virtual location as deliberate control over apparent geography4—an honest workaround when US IP is not the goal.

-Rebuttal: The search intent behind travel esim local ip breakout is technical, not ideological.
-If you are in the US and need US IP fidelity—for banking, state government portals, sports blackouts, or sub-50 ms RTT to us-east-1—paying Saily’s premium to trombone through Amsterdam is the wrong tool.
-Nomad or Jetpac won our May 2026 audit on the metric this page promises; use Saily when security bundling beats latency, not when breakout does.
+Rebuttal: The search intent behind a travel eSIM latency test is technical, not ideological.
+If you are in the US and need US IP fidelity—for banking, state government portals, sports blackouts, or sub-50 ms RTT to us-east-1—paying Saily's premium to trombone through Amsterdam is the wrong tool.
+Nomad or Jetpac won our May–July 2026 audit on the metric this page promises; use Saily when security bundling beats latency, not when breakout does.

 Decision flow (which profile should carry default data?)